-The market concentration query computes the Herfindahl Hirschman Index (HHI) [33] over the market shares of several vehicle-for-hire (VFH) companies, whose sales books we model using six years of public NYC taxi trip fare information [57].
+The market concentration query computes the Herfindahl Hirschman Index (HHI) [34] over the market shares of several vehicle-for-hire (VFH) companies, whose sales books we model using six years of public NYC taxi trip fare information [57].
 We randomly divide the trips across three imaginary VFH companies and filter out any trips with a zero fare, resulting in a total 1.3 billion trips across all parties.
 We subsample different numbers of rows from the input data, and measure the query execution time for different input sizes.

-The query contains both an aggregation and a self-join, and the runtime of these expensive operators (cf. §2.3, Figure 1) dominates all others.
-Consequently, the query scales poorly when run entirely under MPC in Sharemind: at 100k input rows, Sharemind takes over an hour to complete it.
-Figure 4 shows that Conclave, by contrast, scales roughly linearly in the size of the input data, since it pushes the MPC frontier past aggregations for the per-party revenue.
+The query contains both an aggregation and a self-join, and the runtime of these expensive operators dominates all others.
+Consequently, we expect the query to scale poorly when run entirely under MPC in Sharemind, but for Conclave to improve its performance by precomputing the aggregation.
+Figure 4 shows that Sharemind indeed takes over an hour to complete the query at 100k input rows, while Conclave scales roughly linearly in the size of the input data.
+This comes because Conclave pushes the MPC frontier past aggregations for the per-party revenue.
 All data-intensive processing happens outside MPC in local Spark jobs, and only a few records enter the final MPC, which consequently completes quickly.
-The same query executed insecurely on the joint data using Spark performs similarly (slightly slower up to 10M as it runs one job, not three parallel jobs); at 1.3B records, Conclave is slower because the MPC step dominates.